Dog Boarding: What You Need to Know in 2026

 What Is Dog Boarding?

 Dog boarding is paid overnight care outside your home.
-Your dog may sleep in a sitter's house, a kennel run, a veterinary clinic, or a pet hotel room.
+Your dog may stay in a sitter's house, a kennel run, a veterinary clinic, or a pet hotel room.

-The label matters less than the daily plan.
-Your dog needs clean sleep space, fresh water, safe handling, on-time meals, and a person who notices changes.
+The name on the sign matters less than the daily plan.
+Your dog needs clean sleep space, fresh water, safe handling, on-time meals, and someone who notices change.

-We see this at Spring Valley drop-offs.
-A shy 18-pound terrier may sniff the gate twice, skip the toy basket, then relax once her usual food bowl comes out.
+We see this during Spring Valley drop-offs.
+A shy 18-pound terrier may sniff the gate twice, ignore the toy basket, then settle once her own food bowl comes out.
 That familiar smell does more work than a bright lobby.

 Tip: Ask where your dog sleeps, who is on site overnight, and how many dogs share the same space.